LidzDev/pet-cms/Readme.md

 4. In the terminal create the database with createdb pet_cms
 5. Open app.py with a code editor and comment line 8 and uncomment line 7 and replace 'postgres:password' with your postgres username
 6. In the terminal do 'flask db init'
+7. and then 'flask db migrate'
+8. and then 'flask db upgrade'
+9. and then 'flask seed'

 If you are interested in having a look at how the tasks to create the project were planned out you can see those here: